Folded Dipole Antenna

-The folded dipole is widely used, not only on its own, but also as the driven element in other antenna formats such as the Yagi antenna.
+The folded dipole antenna or folded dipole aerial is widely used, not only on its own, but also as the driven element in other antenna formats such as the Yagi antenna.

-The basic format for the dipole is shown below.
-As can be seen from this it is a balanced antenna, like the standard dipole, although it can be fed with unbalanced feeder provided that a balan of some form is used to transform from an unbalanced to balanced feed structure.
+The basic format for the folded dipole aerial is shown below.
+As can be seen from this it is a balanced antenna, like the standard dipole, although it can be fed with unbalanced feeder provided that a balun of some form is used to transform from an unbalanced to balanced feed structure.

 Folded dipole impedance rationale

 In a standard dipole the currents flowing along the conductors are in phase and as a result there is no cancellation of the fields and radiation occurs.
-When the second conductor is added this can be considered as an extension to the standard dipole with the ends folded back to meet each other.
+When the second conductor is added to make the folded dipole antenna this can be considered as an extension to the standard dipole with the ends folded back to meet each other.
 As a result the currents in the new section flow in the same direction as those in the original dipole.
-The currents along both the half-waves are therefore in phase and the antenna will radiate with the same radiation patterns etc as a simple half-wave dipole.
+The currents along both the half-waves are therefore in phase and the antenna will radiate with the same radiation patterns etc. as a simple half-wave dipole.

 Folded dipole advantages

-There are a number of advantages or reasons for using a folded dipole:
+There are a number of advantages or reasons for using a folded dipole antenna:

 - Increase in impedance: When higher impedance feeders need to be used, or when the impedance of the dipole is reduced by factors such as parasitic elements, a folded dipole provides a significant increase in impedance level that enables the antenna to be matched more easily to the feeder available.